Healthy Homes Assessment Flaxmere

 Home Assessments Flaxmere for Rental Properties

-There are a myriad of concerns to look over during the home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a myriad of concerns to be able to examine in a home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+A few examples are:

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be extremely costly for landlords and property managers.
-For professional advice, call today to schedule your rental properties home evaluation.
+The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling can be extremely costly for property owners and landlords.
+For professional assistance, get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties